pebble-hacks/cordova-plugin-pebblekit/README.md

 })
 ```

-Reading the data on the C side
+Reading the data on the C side:

 ```C
 #define APP_KEY_STRING_VALUE 0